survivorsunited/minecraft-mods-manager/test/tests/README.md

 # ModManager CLI Test Suite

-This directory contains the organized test suite for the ModManager PowerShell script.
-The tests are split into logical groups for better organization and maintainability.
+This directory contains the comprehensive test suite for the ModManager PowerShell script.
+The tests are organized into 12 logical test files covering all functionality with isolated testing environments and compatibility error detection.

 ## Test Structure